All Episodes

 Well, how do you interpret this?

-I think this is the clearest evidence to date, even more than the stroke in paid emails that the FBI's counterintelligence division and the Justice Department's National Security Division were used, were duped into becoming political opposition researchers for Hillary Clinton and the Democratic National Committee.
+I think this is the clearest evidence to date, even more than the stroke in page emails, that the FBI's counterintelligence division and the Justice Department's National Security Division were used, were duped into becoming political opposition researchers for Hillary Clinton and the Democratic National Committee.

-I'm gonna read you one quote from a text message.
+I'm going to read you one quote from a text message.

 It's an extraordinary text message.